PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Analyze/dw/getting-started.md

 ### Clone

-Making a clone of an existing lakehouse performs a complete copy of the source lakeehouse.
+Making a clone of an existing lakehouse performs a complete copy of the source lakehouse.
 When a clone is made it has nothing shared with the original lakehouse and therefore is a quick way to isolate a complete lakehouse for testing or even a live archive at a specific point in time.

 Another important feature is that you can clone a lakehouse to a different data center.
 This might be desireable if global usage shifts from one region to another or having a copy of a warehouse in various regions for development/testing improves internal processes.

 ### Web or Desktop SQL Client Access

 A web SQL console is provided within PlaidCloud.
 It is a full featured SQL client so it supports most use cases.
 However, for more advanced use cases, a desktop client or other service may be desired.
-The PlaidCloud DWS uses standard security and access controls enabling remote connections and controlled user permissions.
+The PlaidCloud DLS uses standard security and access controls enabling remote connections and controlled user permissions.

 Access options allow quick and easy start-up as well as ongoing query and analytics access.
 A firewall allows control over external access.